Iftimie/TruckMonitoringSystem/README.md

 This pipeline interface will ensure some compatibility between generators and some clarity.

 The decorators are just for clarity so that some functions are clearly part of a pipeline.
 And can be easily combined??

+#TODO Instead of dictionary of keys, just create a class for the inputs and outputs